herzmx/CPS3-OSCR-Adapter/README.md

 ## Disclaimer!!!

 **I am not responsible for any damage to your CPS3 cartridges or SIMMs.
-At this time, not tested the adapter on alive cartridges, so use it at your own risk!**
+At this time, it remains untested in live cartridges, so use it at your own risk!**

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 You are able to copy and redistribute the material in any medium or format, as well as remix, transform, or build upon the material for any purpose (even commercial) - but you **must** give appropriate credit, provide a link to the license, and indicate if any changes were made.